 Much of the world has been obliterated by the Drax Virus and civilisation lies in ruins.
 Dresher is a Chaser, or bounty hunter.
 In Union City, he takes an assignment to go after John Anson and his gang for an incredibly large bounty being offered.
 Dresher sets out on Anson’s trail, avoiding rival bounty hunters and Anson’s attempts to kill him.
 As he becomes aware, there is more to the story – Anson is in fact an escaped criminal from a parallel Earth and there are others from the multiverse wanting to apprehend him.

 The Sector was a feature-length directorial debut for Josh Ridgway.
 Ridgway had had a sporadic career as an actor with minor roles in films like Arlington Road (1999) and Boys Don’t Cry (1999).
 Ridgway has produced a number of other genre films with Earthling (2010), Hayride (2012) and Jasmine (2015).
 He had previously written and produced the 20-minute short film Travelers (2013) where the character of Rysher played by Richard Tyson made his first appearance.
-Ridgway is next set to make Howlers (2018) about a Western gunslinger resurrected from the grave to fight werewolves.
+Ridgway went on to make Howlers (2019) about a Western gunslinger resurrected from the grave to fight werewolves.

 The Sector also adopts a post-holocaust setting.
 However, it is clearly a film with a low-budget and is not able to afford to depict this.
 One’s suspension of disbelief gets severely undercut when we are supposedly in a post-civilised world and yet people are driving regular cars and trucks or where locations are warehouses and ordinary suburban homes with mown lawns.
 The action scenes are limited – a swordfight, a boilerplated-in sequence where Richard Tyson comes across a cult and is required to engage in gladiatorial combat to win his freedom – but passable.